Bettina Pousttchi: Life

-Bettina Pousttchi studied at the Kunstakademie Düsseldorf under Rosemarie Trockel and Gerhard Merz (1995-1999).
-From 1999-2000, she participated in the Independent Studio Program of the Whitney Museum of American Art in New York.
+Bettina Pousttchi studied at the Kunstakademie Düsseldorf under Rosemarie Trockel and Gerhard Merz (1995–1999).
+From 1999–2000, she participated in the Independent Studio Program of the Whitney Museum of American Art in New York.
 She had work in the Venice Biennale in 2003 and again in 2009.
 In 2014, she received the Kunstpreis der Stadt Wolfsburg.
 In 2016 she was a fellow at the Villa Aurora in Los Angeles.

 Work

 World Time Clock

 World Time Clock is the artist's most comprehensive photographic series to date, for which she has been travelling the different time zones of the world in several stages since 2008.
-In each of the places she photographed public clocks always at the same time, five minutes to two.
+In each of the places she photographed public clocks always at the same time: 1:55 pm.
 Thus arose a work spanning the entire globe which examines the political and social organization of time and space.

 In 2016–2017 World Time Clock was shown at the Hirshhorn Museum and Sculpture Garden in a 360-degree presentation.
 After its initial full circle presentation at the Hirshhorn Museum and Sculpture Garden in Washington DC the series was also presented in Berlin at the Berlinische Galerie, Museum of Modern Art Berlin in 2019/2020 as well as the Aurora Museum in Shanghai in 2023.